Bonds, Clemens left out of Hall again; McGriff elected | KRDO

 It was the first time that Bonds, Clemens and Schilling had faced a Hall committee since their 10th and final appearances on the Baseball Writers’ Association of America ballot.
 Bonds and Clemens have been accused of using performance-enhancing drugs, and support for Schilling dropped after he made hateful remarks toward Muslims, transgender people, reporters and others.

-Another ex-Brave, Chipper Jones, was expected to be part of the committee, but he got sick and was replaced by Arizona Diamondbacks President Derrick Hall.
+Another ex-Brave, Chipper Jones, was expected to be part of the committee, but he tested positive for COVID-19 and was replaced by Arizona Diamondbacks President Derrick Hall.

-McGriff got 169 votes (39.8%) in his final year on the BBWAA ballot in 2019.
-Now he will be inducted into Cooperstown on July 23, along with anyone chosen in the writers’ vote, announced Jan.
-24.

 The contemporary era committee considers candidates whose careers were primarily from 1980 on.
 A player needs 75% to be elected.

+“Come Cooperstown, I’ve got to wear my blue hat,” a grinning McGriff said.
+“My Tom Emanski hat in Cooperstown.
+See that video is going to make a revival now, it’s going to come back.”

-Hall of Famers Jack Morris, Ryne Sandberg, Lee Smith, Frank Thomas and Alan Trammell also served on this year’s panel, which met in San Diego at baseball’s winter meetings.
+Hall of Famers Jack Morris, Ryne Sandberg, Lee Smith, Frank Thomas and Alan Trammell also served on this year’s committee, which met in San Diego at baseball’s winter meetings.

 Bonds, Clemens and Schilling fell short in January in their final chances with the BBWAA.
 Bonds received 260 of 394 votes (66%), Clemens 257 (65.2%) and Schilling 231 (58.6%).